dangazineu/tako/docs/designs/exec-workflow-engine.md

 ## 3. Workflow Execution Model

 1.  **Plan Generation**:
+    - The engine first builds a dependency graph of all repositories defined in the `dependents` sections of the `tako.yml` files.
+    - It performs a topological sort on the graph to determine the execution order.
+This process naturally detects circular dependencies; if a cycle is found, the execution fails with an error listing the repositories in the cycle.
-    - When `tako exec release` is run, the engine executes the `release` workflow.
+    - When `tako exec release` is run, the engine executes the `release` workflow in the root repository.
     - The `get_version` step runs and, because of its `produces` block, the engine associates its output (`version`) with the `tako-lib` artifact.
     - The engine then traverses the dependency graph.
 It finds downstream repos that depend on `tako-lib` and have workflows with `on: artifact_update`.
     - For each potential downstream workflow, it evaluates the `if` condition using the **Common Expression Language (CEL)**.
 If the expression evaluates to true, the workflow is added to the execution plan.
+The traversal has no fixed depth limit but is protected from infinite loops by the initial cycle detection.

 2.  **Input Validation**:
     - Before execution, the engine validates all workflow inputs against the `validation` rules defined in the schema.